 Staying along the Danube or within a 5-10 minute walk to the river will give you the best access to the sights you’ll want to visit on both the Buda and Pest sides of the city.
 The #2 tram also runs along the river and is a quick and easy way to get from Parliament to the Great Market Hall.

 There are several well-situated properties if you’re hoping to use hotel points for award nights.
 IHG’s Intercontinental and the Budapest Marriott are along the Danube.
 Both hotels require 35k points per night.
-As of September 1st, 2016, Starwood’s Le Meridien Budapest is no longer in the Starwood collection of hotels.
-The hotel is now a Ritz Carlton.
+What used to be the Le Meridien Budapest is no longer.
+It’s now a Ritz Carlton.